0chain/0chain/code/go/0chain.net/conductor/README.md

 #  - "All nodes down/up"
 ```

+### Directives

+The directives are test steps executed by the conductor.
+Each directive has a set of instructions programmed in the conductor.
+There are different purposes for creating a new different directive.
+We may need to inject a new behaviour in some node, waiting for a new event or creating a new test case.

+The directives may be used for example for:
+1. Starting nodes;
+2. Changing conductor nodes state what allows the injection of a new behaviour when the node is accordingly programmed;
+3. Waiting for events to happen like reaching a specific round, waiting for a view change, etc;
+4. Run commands (bash scripts);
+5. Execute verifications (test cases configured).

+To insert a new directive that will change some node behaviour you should:
+1. Declare directive in `code/go/0chain.net/conductor/config/registry.go`;
+2. Create the structures inside `code/go/0chain.net/conductor/config` that will allow to read the configuration defined in the test file;
+3. Update the conductor state, so it can be read by the nodes;
+4. Use a `_integration_tests.go` to read the conductor state and program the behaviour you want.

 ### Common directive properties

 - `timeout` - All commands support a timeout out of the box.
 Valid values in time duration format (eg. `1s` for 1 second, `10m` for 10 minutes).
 The default is 2 minutes.